30th Street Station: Metropolitan Lounge

 The station has an Amtrak Metropolitan Lounge, which is accessible to Amtrak Guest Rewards Select Plus and Select Executive members, Acela Express first-class passengers, sleeping car passengers on overnight trains, and private railcar owners and lessees when the car is being hauled by Amtrak.

 Rental cars and car sharing

 Budget Rent a Car, National, Avis, Alamo, and Hertz Rent A Car rent cars at counters in 30th Street Station.

 Zipcar vehicles are parked outside 30th Street Station, mostly in reserved parking spaces on the south side of the station or, during construction, in the controlled-access parking lot outside Cira Centre.

-Upper level platform layout

-All SEPTA Regional Rail trains depart from the upper level of the station.

 In popular culture

-30th Street Station is featured in at least ten movies, Glass (2019), The Visit (2015), The Happening (2008), Unbreakable (2000), Witness (1985), Trading Places (1983), Blow Out (1981), 'Marnie (1964), The Burglar (1957), and Pride of the Marines (1945).
+30th Street Station is featured in several films including Glass (2019), The Visit (2015), The Happening (2008), Kabhi Alvida Naa Kehna (2006), Unbreakable (2000), Witness (1985), Trading Places (1983), Blow Out (1981), Marnie (1964), The Burglar (1957), and Pride of the Marines (1945).

 In television, the station is featured in the recurring opening credits of It's Always Sunny in Philadelphia and in Agents of S.H.I.E.L.D. (season 2, episode 7).
 It also appears in the 2010 video game Heavy Rain.